Walker’s Razor VS Howard Leight Impact Sport Earmuffs 2022

 The introduction of electronic hearing protection has been a game-changer for anyone who works or has hobbies that put them into loud environments.
 Whether it is working on a construction site, mowing the lawn, or shooting a gun, users need to block out the sounds that are harmful to their hearing while still being able to hear others around them.

 Today we’re taking a side-by-side look at the entry-level offerings for two heavyweights in the electronic hearing protection market, Howard Leight vs Walkers.
-Specifically, we’ll compare Howard Leight Impact Sport vs Walker Razor Slim.
+Specifically, we’ll compare Howard Leight Impact Sport vs Walker Razor Slim, including the Razor Pro a bit too.

 Walker's Razor